Optimal Scheduling Policy for Minimizing Age of Information with a Relay

 \section{Optimal Policy for Minimizing Average Weighted Sum AoI}

-In this section, we investigate the optimal policy for sampling and updating to minimize average weighted sum AoI.
-Our objective function is weighted sum AoI at the destination which is directly dependent on updating policy.
-However, when the relay updates destination nodes, AoI at the destination node is set to be AoI of corresponding process at the relay.
-Moreover, AoI at the relay is a function of sampling policy.
-Consequently, sampling and updating policies should be jointly taken into account to reduce AoI at the destination nodes.
-Furthermore, each of sampling and updating decision contains multiple selection of sensors and destination nodes in each time.
-Therefore, combinations of sensors and destination nodes should be compared.
-As a result, our problem is joint combinatorial optimization which is not easily solvable.
-To gain insight of optimal policy, we first investigate simple case where the number of sensors to sample and destination nodes to update are equal, the importance of different sensors is identical, and wireless channel gain is high enough to neglect transmission error.
+In this section, we investigate the optimal policy on sampling and updating to minimize the average weighted sum AoI.
+Our objective function is the weighted sum AoI at the destination nodes which is directly dependent on the updating policy.
+When the coordinating relay updates a destination node, the AoI at the destination node is set to be the AoI of the corresponding process at the coordinating relay.
+In addition to that, the AoI at the coordinating relay is a function of sampling policy.
+Consequently, sampling and updating policies should be jointly taken into account to reduce the AoI at the destination nodes.
+Furthermore, each of sampling and updating decision contains a selection of multiple sensors and destination nodes in each time slot.
+Therefore, all the combinations of sensors and destination nodes should be compared to find the optimal set.
+As a result, our problem is a joint combinatorial optimization which is known to be hard to solve.
+To gain an insight on the optimal policy, we first investigate a simple scenario where the numbers of sensors to sample and destination nodes to update are equal, the importance of different sensors is identical, and the wireless channel gain is high enough to neglect transmission errors.